AincradOT/platform/docs/golden-path.md

 ### Single platform repository

-There is one repository for platform platform, for example:
+There is one repository for platform infrastructure, for example:

-* `platform-platform`
+* `platform`

-This repository contains two Terraform roots:
+This repository contains Terraform roots organized by lifecycle:

-* `cloud` for GCP organisation, environment projects, state, secrets and CI identities
+* `0-bootstrap` - Creates bootstrap project and GCS state bucket (local backend initially)
+* `1-org` - Creates organizational folders and shared logging project
+* `2-environments` - Creates dev and production environment projects
-* `github` for GitHub organisation settings, core repositories, teams and branch protections
+* (optional) `github` - GitHub organisation settings, core repositories, teams and branch protections

-Application repositories depend on `platform-platform`.
+Application repositories depend on the platform repository.
 They do not modify it.

 ### Remote state for everything except bootstrap

 All non bootstrap Terraform roots use a shared GCS bucket for state.

 * 0-bootstrap uses a local backend to create the bucket.
-* 1-foundation, 2-environments and all application roots use the GCS backend.
+* 1-org, 2-environments and all application roots use the GCS backend.
 * Each root uses a unique prefix in the bucket to isolate state.

 State is treated as an internal implementation detail, not something developers touch directly.
 Access is restricted to org administrators who run terraform.